alexlee-gk/citysim3d/README.md

 ## Install Panda3D from source and link to specific python installation

+You can use any python installation you might already have (i.e. you don't need to use pyenv).
+Regardless of what python installation you use, you should make sure to replace the paths with the right ones in the sample commands below.

 ### Set up a new python environment using pyenv

 Install desired version of python 2 (e.g. 2.7.12).
 Make sure to use the `--enable-shared` flag to generate python shared libraries, which will later be linked to.